Majority of Brazilian Supreme Court panel convicts Bolsonaro of attempting a coup

 The trial has been followed by a divided society, with people backing the process against the former president, while others still support him.
 Some have taken to the streets to back the far-right leader who contends he is being politically persecuted.

-Bolsonaro’s trial got renewed attention after U.S. President Donald Trump linked a 50% tariff on imported Brazilian goods to his ally’s legal situation, calling it a “ witch hunt.”
+Bolsonaro’s trial got renewed attention after Trump linked a 50% tariff on imported Brazilian goods to his ally’s legal situation, calling it a “ witch hunt.”
 Observers say the U.S. might announce new sanctions against Brazil after the trial, further straining their fragile diplomatic relations.

 Justice Alexandre de Moraes, who is overseeing the case, said Tuesday that Bolsonaro was the leader of a coup plot and of a criminal organization, and voted in favor of convicting him.